2010 Polish presidential election

 Presidential elections were held in Poland on 20 June 2010.
 As no candidate received a majority of votes in the first round, a second round was held on 4 July 2010.
-Bronisław Komorowski, the acting President of Poland and vice-chairman of the Civic Platform, defeated Jarosław Kaczyński, twin brother of recently deceased President Lech Kaczyński and chairman of Law and Justice.
-The global financial crisis, flooding in Poland and the Smolensk disaster were the main themes in the last months of the election campaign.
+Bronisław Komorowski, the acting President of Poland and vice-chairman of the Civic Platform, defeated Jarosław Kaczyński, twin brother of the recently deceased President Lech Kaczyński and chairman of Law and Justice (PiS).
+The 2008 financial crisis, flooding in Poland and the Smolensk disaster were the main themes in the last months of the election campaign.